For many organisations, a data breach is their worst nightmare.

 If the breach results in a high risk of affecting an individual’s rights and freedoms, then the individual must be notified with immediate effect.
 The longer a breach has taken place without mitigating measures, the greater the risk to the data subject in terms of privacy impact.

 A communications strategy should be put in place which includes the issue of a prompt and apologetic press statement that accepts responsibility for the compromised data.
-A dedicated web page should be created which provides detailed information for affected individuals, and customers should be informed what measures are being taken to prevent any further breaches.
+A dedicated web page should be created which provides detailed information for affected individuals, and customers should be informed about what measures are being taken to prevent any further breaches.

 4. Secure all Systems